A Flexible, Parallel, Adaptive Geometric Multigrid method for FEM: Introduction

 After a locally refined mesh has been constructed, typically in an adaptive algorithm, and its finite element space has been properly defined with or without ``hanging nodes'', the resulting mesh has cells on different levels.
 Thus, using a multigrid algorithm employing smoothing operations on all cells on ``level $\ell$ or less'' is not of optimal complexity on arbitrary meshes.
 Two remedies have been proposed: local smoothing~\cite{Brandt77,Kanschat04,JanssenKanschat11,Chombo15} and global coarsening~\cite{McCormickThomas86,BeckerBraack00,SundarBirosBursteddeRudiGhattasStadler12}.
-We apply the former for several reasons.
-First, computational complexity is slightly lower and optimal on all meshes, while there are (extreme) examples for suboptimal complexity of global coarsening.
+We apply the former approach in this work.
+While optimal parallel work balance is more of a challenge with local smoothing, there are a few potential advantages over global coarsening that justify the investigation in this paper.
+First, the computational complexity for the former is slightly lower and optimal on all meshes, while there are (extreme) examples for suboptimal complexity of global coarsening.
 Second, the smoothing operation is always run on meshes without hanging nodes; while this is not an issue for point smoothers like the Jacobi method, it facilitates block smoothers, in particular patch smoothers as in~\cite{ArnoldFalkWinther97hdiv,KanschatMao15}.
 Finally, implementation on vectorizing and multicore architectures is fairly straight-forward and does not require special care at hanging nodes.